nwg/racket-wiki/Integration-Projects.md

   (contact [Eli](mailto:eli@barzilay.org) for more info)
   - Optionally, extend it to do more cool stuffs
   - [rudybot](https://github.com/offby1/rudybot) is another possible starting point
-* [LightTable](http://www.lighttable.com/) plugin for Racket.
-See the [plugin for Haskell](https://github.com/jetaggart/light-haskell) for an example.
-* Racket support for CodeMirror.org (see http://codemirror.org/mode/index.html)

 ## Completed Integration Projects